How to clean radiators inside and out – to ensure better efficiency this winter

 (Image credit: Getty images | Andrei-Sitnikov)

-This may sound odd, but getting your vacuum cleaner out to start with is an effective way to get rid of accessible dust on your radiator - much like we would for getting rid of any dust in the home.
+Getting your vacuum cleaner out to start with is an effective way of removing accessible dust on your radiator, much like we would when getting rid of dust elsewhere around the home.
 You can vacuum along the top, sides, and the area below the radiator to remove dust and paint chips that might have fallen off over time.

-"To begin with, try and clear as much of the dust from in, around, and under a radiator as possible," advises Jess Steele, heating technology specialist at designer radiator specialists BestHeating."If you have the right attachments on your vacuum cleaner you may even be able to get down and inside the fins."
+"To begin with, try and clear as much of the dust from in, around, and under a radiator as possible," advises Jess Steele, heating technology specialist at designer radiator specialists BestHeating.com.
+"If you have the right attachments on your vacuum cleaner, you may even be able to get down and inside the fins."

 3. Lay down a dust sheet or towel